David Peterson (baseball)

 David John Peterson (born September 3, 1995) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He made his MLB debut in 2020.
+In 2025, Peterson was named to his first All-Star Game.

 Early life and amateur career

 Peterson's parents, Shannon and Doug, divorced when Peterson was a child.
 Peterson spent much of his childhood in stables with his father, a horse trainer who trained the likes of Seattle Slew.
 When Peterson was nine years old, his father died of an accidental drug overdose.
 Between eighth grade and his freshman year of high school, he grew ten inches.

 Peterson attended Regis Jesuit High School in Aurora, Colorado.
 In 2013, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 Before his senior year, he broke his fibula during a basketball game, underwent surgery and missed his entire senior baseball season.
-As a result, he fell to the 28th round of the 2014 MLB Draft.
+As a result, he fell to the 28th round of the 2014 MLB draft.
 Peterson chose not to sign with the Boston Red Sox and instead enrolled at the University of Oregon, where he played college baseball for the Ducks.

 Peterson started 14 games as a freshman at Oregon in 2015, going 4–6 with a 4.39 earned run average (ERA) and 81 strikeouts.
 As a sophomore in 2016, he went 4–5 with a 3.63 ERA and 61 strikeouts over 13 starts.
-During the summer, he played for the United States national team.
+During the summer, he played for the United States national collegiate team.
 Peterson became Oregon's number one starter in 2017.
 On March 3, he set a school record with 17 strikeouts, breaking the previous record of 14 held by Tyler Anderson.
 On April 29, he broke his record after recording 20.

 Professional career

+Minor leagues (2017–2020)

 Peterson was drafted by the New York Mets with the 20th pick in the first round of the 2017 MLB draft.
 He signed and was assigned to the Brooklyn Cyclones, where he spent the whole season, posting a 2.45 ERA in three games.

-MLB.com ranked Peterson as New York's second best prospect going into the 2018 season.
+MLB.com ranked Peterson as New York's second-best prospect going into the 2018 season.
 He began 2018 with the Columbia Fireflies and was promoted to the St. Lucie Mets in June.
 In 22 total starts between the two teams, he went 7–10 with a 3.16 ERA.
 He spent 2019 with the Binghamton Rumble Ponies, going 3–6 with a 4.19 ERA over 24 starts, striking out 122 batters over 116 innings.